jnguyen1098/pigment/README.md

 ## Usage

-1. Modify the ingredient conflict dictionary (named `CONFLICTS` in the `pigment.py` mainline) to reflect your skincare products.
+1. Modify the ingredient conflict dictionary (named `conflicts` in the `pigment.py` mainline) to reflect your skincare products.
 If you say `A` conflicts with `B`, you don't have to also write the rule that `B` conflicts with `A`.
 The script handles the reflexivity.